kuff/discordify/README.md

     "embed_color": 923430,
     "memory_size": 5,
     "default_volume": 0.07,
-    "audio_passes": 2
+    "audio_passes": 1
 }
 ````
-1. The **prefix** is the special character(s) that the bot should react on, meaning the one you put in front of a command keyword when you want the bot to do something specific, e.g. `.play a song`or `.pause`.
+1. The **prefix** is the special character(s) that the bot should react on, meaning the one you put in front of a command keyword when you want the bot to do something, e.g. `.play a song`or `.pause`.
 As a result, I recommend that this be a special character, ensuring the bot is not invoked by mistake!
-2. The **embed_color** is the color code for the embeds, more specifically the think vertical strip of solid color on the left hand side of the Discord embeds.
-I recommend keeping this a darker color and have it match the pofile picture of you bot.
+2. The **embed_color** is the color code for the embeds, more specifically the vertical strip of solid color on the left hand side of the Discord embeds.
+I recommend keeping this a darker color and have it match the pofile picture of your bot user.
 3. The **memory_size** parameter is how many previously played songs the bot should remember.
-This is invoked with the `.replay` command and when autoplaying and I do not recommend keeping it shorter than five.
+This is invoked with the `.replay` command and when autoplaying, and I do not recommend keeping it shorter than five.
 4.  **default_volume** is the volume used for playback when the bot starts playing.
 During playback the volume can then be changed with `.volume`, but is then reset once playback ends.
-You should probably not change this.
-5.  **audio_passes** dictates how many passes the audio encoder takes through the data, before sending it off to the Discord API.
-This is useful to prevent stutter during playback but will also impact performance on higher values, and as a result should probably not be changed!
+5.  **audio_passes** dictates how many passes of the data is sent through the the Discord API.
+This is useful to help mitigate packet loss but will also significantly increase bandwidth usage, and as a result should probably not be changed!

 See the [help command](https://github.com/kuff/discordify/blob/master/FEATURES.jpg) for a list of all available commands, and let me know if you have any trouble or suggestions!